Respite care for adults with learning disabilities

 Respite can be offered to you in one of our specialist respite units.
 These are small units offering respite for up to four people.
 Typically they include individual bedrooms, communal kitchen with dining area, living room and bathrooms.
 There are staff on site who support the people staying.
 They also organise activities including day trips.

-We have three short break units across Aberdeenshire:
+We have two short break units across Aberdeenshire:

 |Fraserburgh||Residential Short Break Unit